Business and Management

 An applicant with a full general education or equivalent has to successfully pass the UNE.

 An applicant has to select the English language when registering the subjects in the UNE.
-He/she has to pass the competency threshold on the English language test at 75% level.
+He/she has to pass the competency threshold on the English language test with a result of at least 75%.

 Furthermore, an applicant has to select Mathematics or History in the UNE.